ddmitov/perl-executing-browser/doc/SETTINGS.md

   </form>
   ```

-* **Calling a JavaScript function with a script settings pseudo link:**
+* **Calling a JavaScript function with a script pseudo link:**

   ```javascript
   peb.startScript('test.script');
   ```

-  This method creates an invisible form and submits it to the script settings pseudo link.
+  This method creates an invisible form and submits it to the script pseudo link.

-A minimal example of a JavaScript settings object for a Perl script run by PEB:
+An example of a JavaScript settings object for a Perl script run by PEB:

 ```javascript
 var perl_script = {};